-High DHEA sulfate level: abnormally high values indicate the adrenal glands are producing too much DHEA-S, and in women can be associated with polycystic ovarian syndrome.
-Other conditions such as an adrenal gland tumor, a genetic condition called congenital adrenal hyperplasia, hyperthyroidism, Cushing’s disease, and severe stress have also been associated with high levels of DHEA-S.
+High DHEA sulfate level: Abnormally high values indicate that the adrenal glands are producing too much DHEA-S, and in women can be associated with polycystic ovarian syndrome.
+Other conditions such as adrenal gland tumors, a genetic condition called congenital adrenal hyperplasia, hyperthyroidism, Cushing’s disease, and severe stress have also been associated with high levels of DHEA-S.

 Low DHEA sulfate level: May mean that the adrenal glands are not making enough DHEA-S, and can result from several different processes including disorders of the adrenal glands themselves (adrenal insufficiency, Addison disease), or a problem with the pituitary gland not producing normal amounts of its hormones (hypopituitarism).
 Other diseases such as type 2 diabetes, kidney failure, anorexia, and AIDS can cause low levels of DHEA-S. The long term use of prescription steroid medications can also lead to suppression of DHEA-S production, and cause the level to be low.